When to Use Kafka vs Databricks: A Practical Decision Framework

 Ideal Use Cases for Kafka:

-• Multiple consumers reading the same event stream
+• Multiple independent consumers reading the same event stream (fan-out pattern with consumer groups)

 Real-World Examples: